benjybarnett/abstract-awareness/README.md

-#£ Identifying Content-Invariant Neural Signatures of Phenomenal Magnitude
+##  Identifying Content-Invariant Neural Signatures of Phenomenal Magnitude

 Code for the paper

-#'Identifying Content-Invariant Neural Signatures of Phenomenal Magnitude'
+# 'Identifying Content-Invariant Neural Signatures of Phenomenal Magnitude'

 with Benjy Barnett, Lau Møller Andersen, Steve Fleming, and Nadine Dijkstra.